HolySpud/Pong/Final Project/RoTMD/README.md

 - Bullet hell game, dodge barrage of projectiles coming at your character, return the favor by attacking using your mouse
 - Play the game by clicking on "START" after launching it
-- Full directional movement
+- Full directional movement (With keyPressed and keyReleased)
 - Sprites
 - Items?
 - Hardmode
 - Classes
-- Stronger enemies as time passes
+- Stronger enemies as time passes (Using millis?)
-- Collision
+- Collision (Using array loops and abstract variables in classes)
 -